adamjmurray/bitwig-launch-control/README.md

 ## TODOs:

+* Press button in device control mode to toggle device enabled state.

 * More button display feedback
   - light up arrow buttons when scrolling is possible, no need to light on press
   - In clip launcher, probably want active/non-active lighting and blinking when queueing up start (or even stop)?

-* device activation handling, see TODO in onSelectedDeviceNameChange() (also update refreshButtons())
+* Document additional features beyond the Ableton Live features.
+Does device control mode in Live display device enabled state on the LaunchControl?
+I don't think you can toggle the device on and off either.

-* Report bug with deleting named sends (see below).
+* Investigate bug with deleting named sends (see known issues).
+Might need to report bug to Bitwig support.

-  Also, trackBand.onSendCountChange() doesn't seem to work.
-And send scrolling doesn't seem to work. wtf...
+* Investigate: trackBank.addSendCountObserver() doesn't seem to work.

+* Investigate: trackBank.scrollSendsUp() / Down() doesn't seem to work.
-* Cleanup TODOs

-* Test custom mode.
-Test behavior against Live.